J08nY/pyecsca/docs/index.rst

 **pyecsca** aims to fill a gap in SCA tooling for Elliptic Curve Cryptography, it focuses on black-box implementations of ECC and presents a way to extract implementation information about a black-box implementation of ECC through side-channels.
-The main goal of **pyecsca** is to be able to reverse engineer the curve model, coordinate system, addition formulas, scalar multiplier and even finite-field implementation details.

 It currently provides: